zeketorres/sm_ad_rules/README.md

 |Stephanie H. Tysinger |Optional          | |
 |Pablo Nogueras        |Optional          | |
 |Jason Brinkley        |Optional          | |
+* these are panelists as of 2/22/2021.
+Other panelists will soon be added after they are confirmed as well.

 What you need to do is supply these people with the correct information and ways to verify who you are.
 You need to have some other person - vouch for you - speak and confirm who you are.